Predicting speech intelligibility from EEG in a non-linear classification paradigm: Introduction

 A possible improvement is moving to a non-linear model\cite{ciccarelli_comparison_2018}, which is better equipped to model the brain, a highly complex and non-linear system, across subjects.
-For instance, it has been shown by \cite{ding_emergence_2012} that depending on the level of attention and state of arousal of the subject, response latencies can change dramatically, which cannot be modeled using a purely linear approach.
-For intracranial electrodes \cite{akbari_towards_2019, yang_speech_2015}, better results have been achieved with simple artificial neural networks.
+For instance, it has been shown by Ding et al. \cite{ding_emergence_2012} that depending on the level of attention and state of arousal of the subject, response latencies can change dramatically, which cannot be modeled using a purely linear approach.
+For intracranial electrodes \cite{akbari_towards_2019, yang_speech_2015}, better results have been achieved with simple artificial neural networks compared to linear models for the same modality.

-Very recently, convolutional networks have been applied for auditory attention detection \cite{deckers_eeg-based_2018, ciccarelli_comparison_2018, geirnaert_neuro-steered_2020, taillez_machine_2017}.
+For EEG, convolutional networks have been applied for auditory attention detection \cite{deckers_eeg-based_2018, ciccarelli_comparison_2018, geirnaert_neuro-steered_2020, taillez_machine_2017}.
 Instead of a two-step approach (reconstructing the attended stimulus and comparing the similarity with the actual stimuli), these convolution-based models can classify the attended speaker directly from the EEG and envelope of the speech signal.
-This approach is highly successful, as auditory attention can be decoded in 10 seconds with 81\% median accuracy \cite{ciccarelli_comparison_2018} and the locus of attention in 1-2 seconds with 80\% accuracy \cite{deckers_eeg-based_2018}.
+This approach is highly successful, as auditory attention can be decoded in 10 seconds with 81\% median accuracy \cite{ciccarelli_comparison_2018} and the locus of attention in 1-2 seconds with 80\% accuracy \cite{deckers_eeg-based_2018}, and has been shown to outperform models that perform classification based on an intermediate measure of similarity/correlation \cite{ciccarelli_comparison_2018}.
+Additionally, O'Sullivan et al. \cite{osullivan_attentional_2015} showed that decoding results correlated with a behavioral measure (responses to multiple-choice questions).

-Inspired by the recent developments in auditory attention decoding and CCA, we introduced a match/mismatch paradigm \cite{10.1088/1741-2552/abf771} in \cite{accou_modeling_2020}, based on \cite{de_cheveigne_decoding_2018}, to relate an acoustic stimulus to a corresponding EEG recording.
+Inspired by the recent developments in auditory attention decoding and CCA\cite{de_cheveigne_decoding_2018}, we introduced a match/mismatch paradigm \cite{10.1088/1741-2552/abf771} in \cite{accou_modeling_2020}, based on the method of de Cheveigné et al. \cite{10.1088/1741-2552/abf771}, to relate an acoustic stimulus to a corresponding EEG recording.
 In this paradigm, a model with 3 inputs is presented: (a segment of) EEG, the speech stimulus envelope and an imposter envelope.
 The task of the model in this paradigm is to determine which of the input envelope segments correspond to the EEG segment.
 We showed in \cite{accou_modeling_2020} that this approach yields relatively high performance for short envelope segments ($\sim 90\%$).